About March's Birthstone

 Symbolic Meaning

-• Courage: Instills bravery and fortitude
+• Courage: Inspires bravery and the strength to face challenges

-• Honesty: Promotes truthfulness in communication
+• Honesty: Promotes truthfulness and clear communication

-• Loyalty: Strengthens commitment in relationships
+• Loyalty: Strengthens bonds of faithfulness and commitment

 Sources & Origins

-• Major Sources: Brazil, Colombia, Zambia, Madagascar
+• Major Sources: Brazil, Colombia, Zambia, Madagascar, Nigeria

-• Historical Sources: Russia (Ural Mountains), India
+• Historical Sources: Pakistan, Mozambique

 • Mining Methods: Both open-pit and underground mining